jeanCarloMachado/PythonSearch/CONTRIBUTING.md

 # Requirements

-On every change make sure to change the CHANGELOG.md
+On every change that modifies the code make sure to change the CHANGELOG.md and to increase the version in pyproject.toml

 ## Generating code docs